Ayomikunoguntola/Establishing-the-Link-Between-SQL-Database-and-Power-BI/README.md

 ``` SQL
 Select Top 25 * from Bank_Term_Deposit_Subscription;
 ```
-- Then the preview loads, verify the information and click Load.
+- Then the preview loads, verify the information and click load
+### Conclusion
+- Ensure all necessary prerequisites are met before starting the connection process.
+- It is very important to verify data accuracy at each step of the integration process because failaure to do so will affect the overall analysis